pooriagg/Ethereum-NFT-Marketplace/README.md

 After connecting your wallet if you are visiting for the first time, you must go to the "My Profile" dashboard then create a new NFT collection then refresh the page to see the new added options to your dashboard, Happy minting!

 # Development
--Developres can read the docs to interact with the marketplace
+- Developres can read the docs to interact with the marketplace

 > Marketplace deployed at Polygon-Mumbai testnet network !(deprecated)!
 >